 Research is a process of discovery that leads to our understanding of the world around us.
-Research has brought us new medicines, faster technologies and ideas that contribute to the betterment of our culture and society.
+Research has brought us new medicines, faster technologies, and ideas that contribute to the betterment of our culture and society.
 This page is designed to introduce students to some of the cutting-edge research taking place at UC Merced and provide advice on how to get involved in the action as an undergraduate.

-Research consists of:
+Research can consist of:

 Why is Research Important?

 Participating in undergraduate research gives you the opportunity to:

 - Work one-on-one with internationally distinguished faculty